top of page

 What is neuroinhibitory dysfunction?

-In plain terms, a reduced ability in the nervous system to turn down its own pain responses.
-Rather than quietening after receiving a signal, the system stays reactive — generating pain at a lower threshold than average.
-It is a biological characteristic, not a psychological one.
+In simple terms, it refers to a reduced ability of the nervous system to dampen its own pain responses.
+Instead of quietening after receiving a signal, the system remains reactive, generating pain at a lower threshold than average.
+This is a biological characteristic, not a psychological one.

 Is chronic tension-type headache the same as migraine?

 They are distinct diagnoses.
 In chronic presentations, both involve an over-reactive nervous system that amplifies incoming signals well beyond what tissue irritation alone would explain.
-Both reflect a weaker-than-normal off-switch, and both are best managed with that understanding in mind.
+Both reflect a weaker-than-normal off-switch and are best managed with this understanding in mind.

 What is nociplastic pain?

-The formal International Association for the Study of Pain category for pain arising from altered processing within the nervous system, without clear tissue damage or nerve injury to account for it.
-Migraine, chronic tension-type headache, fibromyalgia, and chronic low back pain are all recognised within this category.
+This term is the formal classification by the International Association for the Study of Pain for pain arising from altered processing within the nervous system, without clear tissue damage or nerve injury to account for it.
+Conditions such as migraine, chronic tension-type headache, fibromyalgia, and chronic low back pain are all recognised within this category.

 Can a Chiropractic Orthopaedist help with this kind of pain?

 Yes.
-A full Chiropractic Orthopaedic assessment at Peek Practice, Grey Lynn, Auckland evaluates both the structural and the central components of a pain presentation.
-Where a more pain-sensitive nervous system appears to be a significant contributor, this shapes the management plan and guides referral where appropriate.
+A full Chiropractic Orthopaedic assessment at Peek Practice, Grey Lynn, Auckland evaluates both the structural and central components of a pain presentation.
+When a more pain-sensitive nervous system appears to be a significant contributor, this shapes the management plan and guides referrals when appropriate.

 Woolf CJ.
 (2011).
 Central sensitization: implications for the diagnosis and treatment of pain.
 Pain.
 152(3 Suppl):S2-S15.